-This Subunit Implementation Plan (SIP) elaborates the Feasibility Study that was done in 2013 at the level of (hydrological) subunit.
-It assesses the development options with regard to Water infrastructure, Operation & Maintenance, Agriculture, Fisheries, and Income generation and gender.
-It also considers safeguards in respect of indigenous people, the poor and vulnerable, and environment.
+This Subunit Implementation Plan (SIP) elaborates on the Feasibility Study that was done in 2013 at the level of the (hydrological) subunit.
+It assesses the development options with regard to Water infrastructure, Operation & Maintenance, Agriculture, Fisheries, and Income generation, and gender.
+It also considers safeguards in respect of indigenous people, the poor and vulnerable, and the environment.

 The water infrastructure will benefit from a major overhaul: re-excavation of khals over a total length of 32 km will reduce flooding and drainage congestion and thus benefit agricultural production.
 The cost of rehabilitation is estimated at some Tk.
 1500 lac.

 The Water Management Association of the subunit will sign an Agreement with the XEN-BWDB about sharing O&M responsibilities.
 The operation of the infrastructure will be decided by the Water Management Association at the subunit level.

 A Maintenance Plan for the subunit-1 has been formulated where responsibilities have been delineated and costs for maintenance worked out.
 The total cost of preventive and periodic maintenance for subunit-1 has been estimated as Tk.
 64 lac per annum of which WMA share would be Tk.
 23 lac with BWDB bearing Tk.
 41 lac.
 The WMA / WMG share comes to Tk.236/ ha/ year.
 The cost of WMO training has been estimated at about Tk.
 16 lac.